MartinHeroux/pliffy/docs/source/pages/tutorials.rst

             zero_line_color='grey',
             zero_line_width=1,
             show=True,
+            width_height_in_inches=(3.23, 3.23),
             )

 Wow!
 That is a lot of options.
 But don't get overwhelmed.
-The best way to learn what these parameters do is to look them up in this table.
+The best way to learn what these parameters do is to look them up in the reference guides (:ref:`PliffyInfoABD`).
 Alternatively, we can simply change some of the values and see what we get.
 For example:

 .. code-block:: python